Decentralized-ID/decentralized-id.github.io/_posts/2020-01-10-getting-started.md

 <h3>Next – History</h3>

-<a href="https://decentralized-id.com/history">**Check out our history section for additional background information on the decades-long quest for decentralized identity.**</a>
+<em>Check out our <a href="https://decentralized-id.com/history">history section for additional background info</a> on the decades-long quest for decentralized identity.</em>